 “the sons of God saw that the daughters of humans were beautiful, and they married any of them they chose. […] The Nephilim were on the earth in those days—and also afterward—when the sons of God went to the daughters of humans and had children by them.
 They were the heroes of old, men of renown.”

-As Dr. Peter Gentry (2019) says: “Gen.6:1-4 is a difficult text.
+As a professor of Old Testament interpretation, Dr. Peter Gentry (2019), says: “Gen.6:1-4 is a difficult text.
 And as we attempt to interpret it, we should be humble because there are different interpretations that have been taken of this text.”
 Scholars explain the fragment: “in those days and also afterward” differently.
-Some suggest that the Nephilim had already lived in the earth “when the sons of God went to the daughters of humans” and also existed after that time, so they have nothing to do with the story of the fallen angels (Gentry 2019).
-Others suggest that “afterward” stands for the times after the flood as the giants also appears in the Bible later on.
+Gentry (2019) suggests that the Nephilim had already lived on the earth “when the sons of God went to the daughters of humans” and also existed after that time, so they have nothing to do with the story of the fallen angels.
+Others suggest that “afterward” stands for the times after the flood as the giants also appears in the Bible later on (Gentry 2019).
 Still the Nephilim came into existence in those days, that is to say “when the sons of God went to the daughters of humans and had children by them.”
 (Alberino, Quayle 2016).
 On the other side, when taking into account the testimony of Apocrypha, “in those days and also afterward” may refer to the times of Jared, that is to say, when the fallen angels descended (Skiba 2016).

 In almost all the ancient cultures, there are three recurring myths telling about ancient gods that once descended from heavens to take for themselves human women, about giants that were the offspring of the sexual relationship between the gods and earthly daughters, and about a great cataclysm – in many cases – the flood that destroyed the empire of the gods and their children (Alberino, Quayle 2016).